mikecokina/elisa/README.rst

   Paralellization benchmark for ``detached eccentric synchronous`` star system.

-:note: outliers in charts are caused by symetrization hitted during benchmark process
+:note: outliers in charts are caused by curve symetrization process

 Binary Stars Radial Curves Fitting
 ----------------------------------

-In current version of `ELISa`, you can use capability to fit curves of radial velocities obtained as velocities of center of mass from primary and secondary component.
-An example of synthetic radial vecolity curve is shown below.
+In current version of `ELISa`, you can use capability to fit curves of radial velocities obtained as velocities of centre of mass from primary and secondary component.
+An example of synthetic radial velocity curve is shown below.

 .. image:: ./docs/source/_static/readme/rv_example.svg
   :width: 70%